 Let’s start by providing a short summary of yeast.

-“Yeasts are a single cell microorganism that are part of the fungus family.
+“Yeasts are single cell microorganisms that are part of the fungus family.
 In the process of multiplying or budding, yeast convert sugar into alcohol and carbon dioxide (CO2).
 There are over a thousand known varieties of yeast and most are harmless.
 They are used for making bread rise and creating alcoholic beverages.
 They are generally 3-6 microns in size with some being as large as 40 microns while some are smaller.”

 The Art & Science of Cider

 Yeast can be tricky little organisms.
 When you want them to be happy and active, they sometimes aren’t.
 When you want them to slow or stop, they sometimes don’t.
 There are a few key elements that drive whether your yeast are actively turning that apple juice into hard cider.
 To avoid or encourage a fermentation from becoming stuck, you should consider each of the following: